sensedeep/dynamodb-onetable/doc/schema-1.1.0.md

 * format
 * indexes
+* items
 * models
 * params
+* queries
 * version

-The `format` property MUST be set to 'onetable:1.0.0' for compatibility with this specification.
+The `format` property MUST be set to 'onetable:1.1.0' for compatibility with this specification.
 The version portion of the format property is a [SemVer](https://semver.org/) compatible version number and MUST be used according to SemVer when loading schemas to assess the compatibility of the schema contents.

 The `version` property MUST be [SemVer](https://semver.org/) compatible version number that describes the schema contents version.